eltoroit/student-progress/SALESFORCE/@ELTOROIT/README.md

 # TO DO

--   QR code is not working
-    -   Consider hardcoding the URL when deploying to production
 -   Student randomizer
     -   Move the data acquisition to the student layer?
     -   Use a modal dialog